-Sony also specifically stated that their "commitment to virtual reality as a medium for games is stronger than ever," further backing up everything we're seeing in the company's actions.
+Sony also specifically stated that their "commitment to virtual reality as a medium for games is stronger than ever," further backing up everything we see in the company's actions.
 After all, you don't invest in cutting-edge hardware development more than once if you're not serious about seeing it through and supporting it!

 A release date

-This one is a little more hazy than we'd like, but we do know one thing for certain: the PS5 VR isn't coming out in 2021.
-Our best guess is that we'll see this hardware sometime around the 2nd anniversary of the PS5, which would make it Fall 2022.
-Wish we had a better answer for you, but that's as good as it gets for now.
+This one is a little hazier than we'd like.
+Our best guess is that we'll see this hardware sometime around the second anniversary of the PS5, which would make it fall 2022.
+I wish we had a better answer for you, but that's as good as it gets for now.

 Sony has made it clear that they're investing in VR in a big way and providing an experience that's going to blow people away when it debuts.
 Coming from Sony and the PlayStation brand, that builds big expectations that we, ultimately, hope pulls through!

 Get started now

 The PS5 features cutting-edge graphics at 4K and up to 120FPS, but it also features next-generation controllers and loading times to match.

 Get the best of Android Central in in your inbox, every day!

 Thank you for signing up to Android Central.
 You will receive a verification email shortly.